banj-oe/IRLStreamingforFreeorCheap/README.md

 ## IRL Pro with $10/month SRT ingress from belabox cloud

 If direct SRT from IRL Pro to OBS doesn't work, you can use a paid solution for an srtla ingress.
-For this example, we will be using the belabox cloud SRTLA ingress which costs $10/month and supports belabox development and the creator, rational IRL.
+For this example, we will be using the belabox cloud SRTLA ingress which costs $10/month and supports belabox development and the creator, RationalIRL.
+This supports bonding multiple connections.

 This solution does not require port fowarding at all.